-Tank Girl is a bizarre British indie comic created by Alan Martin and drawn by Jamie Hewlett (of Gorillaz fame) about a cheerfully sociopathic young woman who lives in a tank, her mutant kangaroo boyfriend Booga, her various bizarre and violent buddies, and knob jokes.
+Tank Girl is a wacky British indie comic created by artist Jamie Hewlett (later of Gorillaz fame) and written by Alan Martin about a cheerfully sociopathic young woman who lives in a tank, her mutant kangaroo boyfriend Booga, her various bizarre and violent buddies, and knob jokes.
 Set in the Australian outback, most of its stories pay no attention to reality, the laws of physics, good taste, bad taste, yucky taste or conventional storytelling.
+Which is probably why it is so damn fun.

 Frequently Crosses The Line, mostly because the writers don't seem to be aware that there is a line.